 How to Serve

-The copycat Starbucks Pink Drink is best served immediately over plenty of ice so it stays chilled and refreshing.
-If you’re making this for a party, prep the tea and juice mixture ahead of time and store it in the fridge.
-Just shake with ice and coconut milk right before serving.
+This copycat Starbucks Pink Drink is best enjoyed immediately over plenty of ice so it stays cold, creamy, and refreshing.
+If you’re preparing it for a gathering, make the tea and juice mixture ahead of time and keep it chilled.
+When you’re ready to serve, simply shake it with ice and coconut milk.

-Garnish with fresh or freeze-dried strawberries for that signature café look.
-For an extra special touch, add a reusable straw and a dollop of cold foam on top.
+Add fresh or freeze-dried strawberries on top for the classic café look.
+If you want an extra-special touch, finish it with a reusable straw or a spoonful of cold foam.

 How to Store

-If you have leftover mixed drink without ice, you can refrigerate it in a sealed jar for up to 24 hours.
-Just shake again before serving, as the coconut milk can separate.
+If you have leftover Pink Drink without ice, refrigerate it in a sealed jar for up to 24 hours.
+Give it a good shake before serving, as the coconut milk may naturally separate.

-Avoid storing the drink with ice already added, since it will melt and dilute the flavor.
+Avoid storing the drink with ice already added, since the melted ice will water down the flavor.

 Copycat Starbucks Pink Drink